 - Those at imminent risk of institutional placement

 The ACIS Pilot application must be completed by a lead local government entity (Lead Entity), such as a local health department or local management board, with the ability to fund fifty percent of ACIS Pilot costs with local dollars through an intergovernmental transfer (IGT) process.
 Lead Entities are also required to provide leadership and coordinate with key community partners to deliver the ACIS Pilot program.
-The ACIS Pilot is effective from July 1, 2017 through December 31, 2021 and is scheduled to be funded for the 4½ years duration of the waiver.
+The ACIS Pilot is effective from July 1, 2017 through December 31, 2026 and is scheduled to be funded for the duration of Maryland's §1115 HealthChoice Waiver.

 Pilot award payments shall support delivery of the aforementioned ACIS services.
 ACIS payments shall not exceed the amount expended by the Lead Entity for furnishing for the direct service costs incurred by the provider.